mickem/nscp-docs/reference/client/GraphiteClient.rst

     | Number of times ti retry a failed connection attempt (default=2)

-.. option:: retries
-    :synopsis: legacy version of retry

-    | legacy version of retry

-.. option:: source-host
-    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

-    | Source/sender host name (default is auto which means use the name of the actual host)

-.. option:: sender-host
-    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

-    | Source/sender host name (default is auto which means use the name of the actual host)

 .. option:: command
     :synopsis: The name of the command that the remote daemon should run